cspzyy/RealHiTBench/README.md

 ## Overview

-**RealHiTBench** is a challenging benchmark designed to evaluate the ability of large language models (LLMs) and multimodal LLMs to understand and reason over complex, real-world **hierarchical tables**.
+**RealHiTBench** is a challenging benchmark designed to evaluate the ability of large language models (LLMs) and multimodal LLMs (MLMs) to understand and reason over complex, real-world **hierarchical tables**.
 It features diverse question types and input formats—including *LaTeX*, *HTML*, and *PNG*—across 24 domains, with 708 tables and 3,752 QA pairs.
 Unlike existing datasets that focus on flat structures, RealHiTBench includes rich structural complexity such as nested sub-tables and multi-level headers, making it a comprehensive resource for advancing table understanding in both text and visual modalities.

 ## Complex Structures